sandhuharshdeepkaur/sandhuharshdeepkaur/README.md

 - 👯 I’m looking to collaborate on Java Projects.

-- 📫 How to reach me sandhuharshdeepkaur2@gmail.com
+- 📫 How to reach me?
+Here's the way:- sandhuharshdeepkaur2@gmail.com

 - ⚡ Fun fact - LinkedIn is way better than Instagram to start conversation.